galuhpradipta/aplikasi-cuti-karyawan/prd.md

 );

     •	status at the high level can be PENDING, APPROVED, REJECTED, etc.
-    •	Alternatively, you can track each level’s approval with a separate table or columns.
+    •	Alternatively, you can track each level's approval with a separate table or columns.

-3.4. approvals Table
+3.4. approvals Table (Tabel Persetujuan)

 This table stores the sequential approval flow.